Southwestern Summer Squash Casserole is an updated twist on a classic Southern-style favorite with the kick of fresh green chiles!

-There are some who would consider messing with an old classic Southern recipe such as a summer squash casserole a sacrilege, but this girl is happy to take the heat for doing it and will enjoy every bite!
+There are some who would consider messing with an old classic Southern recipe a sacrilege, but I’m happy to take the heat for doing it and will enjoy every bite!

 My husband is the caretaker of our garden and we grow plenty of hot peppers–enough to give away.
 However, they are still your basic jalapeño, habanero and cayenne pepper.
-Someone we know found themselves in the same boat with an excess of peppers and we became the happy recipients of new varieties we had not tried.
+Someone we know who also grows hot peppers had an excess of peppers so we became the happy recipients of new varieties we had not tried.

 The chili peppers we received were called Inferno Hot Banana, Wenk’s Yellow Hot Jalapeño and yet another called Purple Jalapeño.
 Yow.
 Let’s just say these babies were hot!

-I have been wanting to make an old-fashioned Southern-inspired yellow squash casserole, so when we got these new varieties of peppers, it seemed only natural to add them.
-Good decision on my part and hope you enjoy!
+I have been wanting to make an old-fashioned Southern-inspired yellow squash casserole, so when we received these new varieties of peppers, I decided to add them.
+Good decision on my part and hope you enjoy it!

 Almost any green chile will work–hot or mild–including canned diced green chilies if you like ease and convenience.